 - When your stock expires.

 How do you know when your assortment plan has gone wrong?
-One way of knowing is when you look at your shelf and realise that you have stock that has been sitting there for far longer than it should.
+One way of knowing is when you look at your shelf and realise you have stock that has been sitting there for far longer than expected.

-A rising inventory level can also take much-needed space away from stock that deserves it.
-In an effort to get rid of it, you might be forced to give discounts.
+A rising inventory level can also take much-needed space away from the stock that deserves it.
+In an effort to get rid of it, you might be forced to offer discounts.
 Or even worse, throw the stock away.

 If you want to ensure that your inventory planning is as efficient as possible, you must ensure that it’s not done in isolation.
 That means it needs to be data-driven.
 It also needs to be integrated.